radixdlt/radixdlt-js/README.md

 In this section we demonstrate a few implementation examples to execute basic tasks with our JavaScript library.

 ### Initializing a Universe
-To run any example, first we need to initialize the library with a Universe configuration.
+To run an example, first we need to initialize the library with a Universe configuration.
 There are different Universes available, such as _ALPHANET_, _HIGHGARDEN_ and _SUNSTONE_.
 Typically, for development purposes we use **ALPHANET**.

 To bootstrap to the test network we just have to call: